Ukrainian nationality law: Acquisition and loss of citizenship

 Citizens who are permanently domiciled abroad can voluntarily relinquish their Ukrainian citizenship by making a declaration of renunciation, provided that the declarant already possesses another citizenship or a legal document from a foreign state specifying that another citizenship will be granted on the loss of their Ukrainian citizenship.
 Recognition of an individual's overseas residence requires the completion of an administrative process to become a legal non-resident of Ukraine.
 This process is typically only done when outgoing emigrants leave the country with the express intention of permanent settlement abroad and is difficult to complete for citizens who departed on non-immigrant visas.
 Ukrainians who did not undergo this process before settlement overseas and who no longer possess documentation for propiska (legal residency) are in practice barred from successfully renouncing Ukrainian citizenship.

 Citizenship may be involuntarily deprived from naturalized persons who fraudulently acquired Ukrainian citizenship, and from those who voluntarily enter military service in another country without mandatory conscription.
 Loss of citizenship under these conditions does not occur automatically.
 The Ministry of Internal Affairs must formally present documentary evidence that individuals who fall under an applicable category already possesses a foreign nationality and all final decisions on deprivation must be approved by the President.
 The government rarely initiates this formal deprivation process due to its length and cost.

 Between 2005 and mid-2017, 87,376 people lost Ukrainian citizenship.
 The vast majority of them lost citizenship voluntarily or under facilitated procedures for citizenship changes through bilateral agreements with other countries.
 Only 333 people were involuntarily stripped of their citizenship during this period of time.

 Multiple citizenship

 On 18 June 2025, Ukraine Parliament approved a law to permit multiple citizenship for Ukrainians to combat demographic issues.
 President Volodymyr Zelenskyy introduced this bill in August 2024.
+Having only included five countries up until then, the list of countries whose citizens could hold dual citizenship was significantly expanded on 8 May 2026 to include 28 new states.
+Moldova became the 34th state on the list as it was officially announced on 26 June that year.